Asking someone about their education might seem like a common and simple thing, but the big question is whether you are doing it right.

 What degree did you pursue?

-This is a simple, straight, and quite understandable question about the degree course one enrolled for.
+This is a simple, straight, and a quite understandable question about the degree course one enrolled for.

 Why did you choose your particular degree?

 Again, this is a formal and courteous way of inquiring about a person’s interests in a particular degree course.

 How will your degree help you articulate functions in this job?

 An interviewer seeks to get a response regarding the ability of a degree course to align with the functions and demands of a job effectively.

 Having looked at the business context of asking someone about their education, it’s now time to check out the private context.
 Just like it is in the business setting, asking education questions in a private setting has its own rules.